Finnish cuisine: Bread

 Dark and fiber-rich ruisleipä, rye bread, is a staple of the Finnish diet.
 Breads are made from grains like barley, oat, rye and wheat, or by mixing different grits and flours.
 For example, sihtileipä is made of a combination of rye and wheat.
 There is also a variety of flat breads called rieska, like maitorieska (milk flatbread), ryynirieska with barley grits from Savonia, läskirieska (lard flatbread) a somewhat flat barley bread with pieces of lard from Western coast, and perunarieska (potato flatbread).
 In Kainuu, North Finland, the flatbreads are very flat and baked on naked flame.
 Näkkileipä, crisp rye bread, is also common.
-Famines caused by crop failures in the 19th century caused Finns to improvise pettuleipä or bark bread, bread made from rye flour and the soft phloem layer of pine bark, which was nutritious, but rock-hard and anything but tasty.
+Famines caused by crop failures in the 19th century caused Finns to improvise pettuleipä or bark bread, bread made from rye flour and the soft phloem layer of pine bark, which is nutritious, but rock-hard, bitter and poorly digestible.
 It was eaten also during the Second World War, and the tradition of making this bread has had a minor come-back with claims of health benefits.